Elijah1111/OpenCV_RangeFinder/README.md

 # OpenCv_RangeFinder
 Finds the distance you are from a object using opencv

 Has 3 suported modes.
-Standered, Parameterised, and Dev.
+Standard, Parameterised, and Dev.

 Standered uses an example format.